fhildeb/lukso-node-guide/5-access-connection/03-ssh-test.md

 Last login: [DATE] from [IP_FROM_PERSONAL_COMPUTER]
 ```

-If it worked correctly, you can close the connection without shutting down the node.
+If it works correctly, you can close the connection without shutting down the node.

 ```sh
 exit
 ```

-**Make sure your're disconnected before continuing the next steps.**
+**Make sure you're disconnected before continuing the next steps.**